gchq/Palisade-services/filtered-resource-service/README.md

    If resources are processed by the Filtered-Resource Service before a start marker is observed, it could indicate that there is an issue earlier on in the system which could cause the messages to fall out of order.
    In this case, an Audit Error Message is created, containing a `NoStartMarkerObserved` exception, which is then sent to the Audit Service, and finally, the processing of the request is stopped.
 2. No Resources were contained in the request.
-   If a start marker is observed, but no resources are contained in the request, the request could be invalid, for resources that aren't known to Paliasde, or for resources that have been redacted.
+   If a start marker is observed, but no resources are contained in the request, the request could be invalid, for resources that aren't known to Palisade, or for resources that have been redacted.
    In this case, an Audit Error Message is created, containing a `NoResourcesObserved` exception, and is then sent to the Audit Service.

 ## Message Model